This Simple Math Trick Can Help You Predict Profits (Yet Few People Use It)

 Why Most People Don’t Use This Strategy

-Despite its simplicity, many people ignore this concept because
+Despite its simplicity, many people ignore this concept because they:

-They rely on instinct rather than calculation
+• Rely on instinct rather than calculation

-They chase quick gains without planning
+• Chase quick gains without planning

-They lack understanding of probability
+• Lack a basic understanding of probability

-They fail to evaluate risk properly
+• Fail to evaluate risk properly before acting

 Practical Applications in Everyday Life